alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

    ```
    Route in 30.221.132.228: 18081,version is v1.
    ```
-   visit http://localhost:18083/router-test?id=11 and the test value set in the request header is gray, which meets the routing rules.
+   visit http://localhost:18083/router-test?id=11 and the key-tag which value set in the request header is gray, which meets the routing rules.
 The route is to the v2 version.
 The v2 version instance prints and returns the following results:
    ```
    Route in 30.221.132.228: 18082,version is v2.
    ```